 |HKD 184.00 ("Small NGO Capacity Development Subsidy Programme"- the highest subsidy amount is 80% of the course fee.
 Please refer to “Financial Assistance”.)|

 |Early Bird Fee||:||HKD 920.00 (Payment on or before 18/09/2020 for HKCSS Agency Member Staff Only)|

 Learning & Development Manager

 MTR Corporation Limited

-Charles is responsible for steering different T&D initiatives in business hubs in order to facilitate cross-fertilization and build up staff competencies to accelerate the growth of MTR operations in Mainland and overseas.
+Charles is responsible for steering and managing different Learning & Development initiatives in HK and other business hubs in order to facilitate cross-fertilization and build up staff competencies to accelerate the growth of MTR operations in HK, Macau and overseas.

 Prior to joining MTR, Charles held management positions in both corporate and HR consultancy companies.
 He graduated from HKU with an engineering degree, and acquired MBA in HKUST.
 Besides, Charles was awarded British Chevening Scholarship to study in London Business School and Cambridge University.
 He is also the certified trainer of “7 Habits” and “NLP”, and was awarded the “Distinguished Trainer” by HKMA and “Top 5 Emerging Training Leader” by US Training Magazine.

 Quota is set for each course in "Small NGO Capacity Development Subsidy Programme".
 All applications are subject to approval.
 For details, please click HERE .